 Consider all the different types of testing required: functional testing, performance testing, integration testing, regression testing, security testing, and more.

-Automating Workday testing helps you achieve maximum test coverage by eliminating redundancies and repetitive tasks.
+Automating software testing helps you achieve maximum test coverage by eliminating redundancies and repetitive tasks.
 By utilizing existing Workday tenants and mining data and test configurations, multiple tests can be run autonomously and simultaneously, speeding up the entire process while also increasing test variety and accuracy.

 And while the costs of implementing automated testing might be intimidating at first, the long-term savings impact on time, efficiency, and headcount will far exceed the initial investment.